-Mars Astronauts Could Use Lettuce to Battle One Of Space's Great Threats
+Mars Astronauts Could Use Lettuce to Battle One of Space's Great Threats

-The year 2030 might mark when humans finally take their first steps on Mars -- per NASA's timeline, that is.
+The year 2030 might be when humans finally take their first steps on Mars -- per NASA's timeline, that is.
 Elon Musk's recent estimate falls one year earlier, in 2029.
-But regardless of when it happens, we know one thing for certain.

 On Tuesday, at the spring meeting of the American Chemical Society, scientists presented their blueprint for a new transgenic lettuce.
 It's similar to the salad ingredient we know and love, but genetically engineered to prevent bone loss -- and it can be grown right in outer space.
 Eating the plant would be like collecting a video game power-up that protects against the threats of microgravity.